Department of Microbiology and Immunology

 Our department takes great pride in providing a rich, rigorous and stimulating intellectual environment for predoctoral graduate and medical students, as well as for postdoctoral trainees (including clinical trainees).
 We have developed a campus-wide interdepartmental Microbiology and Immunology Graduate Training Program with more than 40 faculty members.
 Prospective trainees are encouraged to browse the descriptions of our research programs on this website and contact individual faculty members directly for research opportunities.
 We are eager to help foster the next generation of researchers, who share our philosophy that the most effective way of learning and teaching is through research and discovery.

-The year of 2012 marks an important chapter in the history of our department.
-This year will see the department move into newly renovated lab and office space on the second floor of the Basic Science Building, where our research can continue in state-of-the-art surroundings.
-With the new leadership in place for both the department and the College of Medicine, the department has undergone unprecedented expansion the last few years.
+Having moved into newly renovated lab and office space on the second floor of the Basic Science Building, our department continues its research in state-of-the-art surroundings.
+Also, the department has undergone unprecedented expansion the last few years.
 Twelve new faculty members have been strategically recruited to complement the department’s existing expertise in the areas of cancer immunology, inflammation, immune tolerance and microbiology.
 These research areas have direct relevance to the prevention and treatment of a variety of human diseases, including cancer, autoimmune diseases, allergy and infectious diseases.